-Cloud computing is a service model for large-scale distributed computing based on a converged infrastructure and a set of common services over which applications can be deployed and run over the network.
+Cloud computing is a service model for large-scale distributed computing based on concentrated infrastructure and a set of collaborative services over which applications can be deployed and run over the network.

-In the second part of the course the students will gain a practical view of the latest in Cloud technology in order to implement a prototype that meets a business idea created by a student.
-In this part the students will begin creating a basic toolbox to get started in the Cloud.
-This will prepare them to practice with APIs, the doors in the Cloud.
+In the laboratory sessions of this course, the students will gain a practical view of the latest in Cloud technology to implement a prototype that meets a business idea created by a student.
+The students will begin by building an essential toolbox to get started in the Cloud.
+They will later have to practice with APIs, the doors in the Cloud.
 All these things together will allow the students to mine the deluge of data coming from the Cloud or use new advanced analytics services provided nowadays by the Cloud.
-Finally we will look under the hood of these advanced analytics services in the Cloud, either in terms of software or hardware, in order to understand, how their high performance requirements can be provided.
+Finally, they will look under the hood of these high-level analytics services in the Cloud, either regarding software or hardware, to understand, how to meet high-performance requirements.

 Person in charge

 Technical Competences of each Specialization

 CEE2.1 - Capability to understand models, problems and algorithms related to distributed systems, and to design and evaluate algorithms and systems that process the distribution problems and provide distributed services.

 CEE2.3 - Capability to understand models, problems and mathematical tools to analyze, design and evaluate computer networks and distributed systems.

 CG4 - Capacity for general and technical management of research, development and innovation projects, in companies and technology centers in the field of Informatics Engineering.